genestack/user-tutorials/source/tutorials/Genome_browser_navigation/genome_browser_navigation.rst

 |new_sort|

 To reproduce this analysis, use `this data flow`_:

 |Data_flow|

-We hope you enjoy these navigation features, and as always we welcome your feedback.
-Please leave your thoughts and suggestions in the comments below.

 This is the end of this tutorial.
 We hope you found it useful and that you are now ready to make the most out of our platform.